Absolutely everything you need to know about buying a sofa.

-The typical thickness for a sofa bed mattress is relatively thin, around four to five inches.
+The typical thickness for a sofa bed mattress is relatively thin, around 12-16cm.
 So it's worth remembering that most sofa bed mattresses are not designed to be used every day.

 If you or a guest are likely to be sleeping on one for an extended amount of time, consider taking a look at a fold-away bed.
 This will be able to support a proper mattress, and will generally be more comfortable for the sleeper as well as prevent unnecessary wear on your sofa bed mattress.

 The most common question when it comes to buying a sofa is: will it fit?
 Unfortunately, there's no easy answer to that from our end, but there are ways that you can answer your own question.
 More specifically, by measuring in the right way.